markbirbeck/youknowfordevs.com/_posts/2020-07-04-what-i-learnt-from-reviewing-22-cvs.md

 ## Attention to Detail

 Probably in the same vein, typos really jump out at you when you are looking at a lot of CVs.
-Again I'm not saying I'm right or wrong on whether this should be an important criteria, but the fact that my subsoncscious reaction was to be turned off if I saw a spelling mistake--or a technology name that had been capitalised incorrectly--shows that somewhere in our psyches this stuff counts for something.
+Again I'm not saying I'm right or wrong on whether this should be an important criteria, but the fact that my subconcscious reaction was to be turned off if I saw a spelling mistake--or a technology name that had been capitalised incorrectly--shows that somewhere in our psyches this stuff counts for something.

 As with the previous point about looks, I'd probably see this as more relevant for front-end people.